citp/privacy-policy-historical/t/te/tea/tealium.com.md

-> *The following text is extracted and transformed from the tealium.com privacy policy that was archived on 2011-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111201232231id_/http%3A//www.tealium.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tealium.com privacy policy that was archived on 2012-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120603231621id_/http%3A//www.tealium.com/privacy.html) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Tealium

 This privacy policy addresses Tealium’s (hereafter referred to as “the Company”) current practices and policies with regard to data collected through this web site.
 The term “personal data” refers to personally identifiable information about you, such as your name, mailing address, e-mail address, telephone number, and any other information that identifies you personally.